The config file

 }

-This will disable the default spacing scale and generate classes like p-sm for padding, m-md for margin, w-lg for width, and h-xl for height instead.
+This disables the default spacing scale and generates classes like p-sm for padding, m-md for margin, w-lg for width, and h-xl for height.

-If you want to extend the default spacing scale, you can do so using the theme.extend.spacing section of your config.cjs file:
+If you want to extend the default spacing scale, use theme.extend.spacing:

 module.exports = {